Unlock your Mercedes-Benz radio

 Your Mercedes-Benz radio's serial number will usually look like one of the examples in this section above.

 Becker models will have the 8-digit numeric serial number clearly labeled on its own.
-If this has worn out on your radio's label, you can also enter the full 15-digit barcode serial into our decoder (image 4).
+If this has worn out on your radio's label, you can also enter the full 15-digit barcode serial into our decoder (image 1).
+Alpine serial numbers are usually engraved on the radio (image 2).

 Mercedes-Benz C7 serial example